kazblacktopp/KindroTrails/README.md

-# kindro-trails
+# Welcome to Kindro Trails

-A web app that displays information about the walking trails around Australia.
+Kindro Trails is a web app that displays information about the walking trails around Australia.